What’s the best colour worktop for white kitchens?

 But one thing homeowners struggle with is not knowing what the best colour worktop for white kitchens is.

-Well, we’re here to tell you, pretty much anything goes!
+If you’ve been wondering “What worktop goes with a white kitchen?”
+We’re here to tell you, pretty much anything goes!

 White kitchen with white worktops

+White countertops in a white kitchen?
 Some homeowners shy away from having an all-white kitchen, worried it may look too clinical.
 But we think all-white kitchens have a stunning, clean and crisp look that’s very contemporary.

 If you want to soften the look, you can add accent colours in things like your kettle and toaster, your furniture, or splashbacks.
 And if you’re worried about white worktops getting stained, choose a stain-resistant worktop material.
-Dekton® and Silestone® worktops are perfect for this.
+Dekton and Silestone worktops are perfect for this.
 They’re non-porous, so spills can’t penetrate the surface.

 White kitchen with marble worktops